FirstLegoLeague/launcher/docs/userguide.md

 ### Low resolution projection systems

-Some projection systems have a resolution that is too low to clearly display the font size used on the Scoreboard.
+Some projection systems have a resolution that is too low to clearly read the text with the font size used on the Scoreboard.
 When that happens you can use the browser's `CTRL +` keyboard shortcut to zoom in, thereby increasing the size of the text. `CTRL 0` restores the default zoom level.

 ## Timer